K. P. A. C. Azeez

 Azeez (27 November 1934 – 16 July 2003) was an Indian actor in Malayalam cinema.
 He acted in more than 100 films.
-He came into the movie industry as a villain, later he started doing character roles, such as police officer, jailer, and minister.
+He came into the movie industry as a villain, and later, he started doing character roles, such as police officer, jailer, and minister.
 He was a Deputy superintendent (D.Y.S.P) in Kerala Police.
 He was a member of K.P.A.C.
-(Kerala People's Arts Club), which was a prominent leftist drama troupe in Kerala, and thus he got famous as "K.P.A.C Azeez".
+(Kerala People's Arts Club), which was a prominent leftist drama troupe in Kerala.
+Thus he got famous as "K.P.A.C Azeez".

 Family

 Azeez was born and raised in the village of Thekkadda near Vembayam in Thiruvananthapuram district in Kerala, India.
 He graduated from University College.
 He was married to the late Sainam Beevi (teacher).
 The couple have three children, Naseema, A. M. Raja and Nazeera.
-His only son Raja Aziz is a Retired Sub Inspector in Kerala Police, television, cinema and drama artist in Malayalam.
+His only son Raja Aziz is a Retired Sub Inspector in Kerala Police, and a television, cinema, and drama artist in Malayalam.
 His grand child Azna is professionally a band singer.